Meet the 18 people charged with Trump in Georgia indictment

 Jeffrey Clark

-Jeffrey Clark, though not a lawyer for the Trump campaign, was tapped by Trump to fulfill a vital role – planning to appoint the Justice Department attorney as attorney general for the DOJ so he could launch an investigation into his baseless claims of election fraud.
+Jeffrey Clark, though not a lawyer for the Trump campaign, was tapped by Trump to fulfill a vital role — planning to appoint the Justice Department (DOJ) attorney as attorney general for the DOJ, so he could launch an investigation into his baseless claims of election fraud.

 Clark was fixated on sending a letter to Georgia authorities asking them to hold off on certifying their election results while the department investigated.